Compartmentalization and Coexistence in the Dark Sector of the Universe: Dark Energy - Dark Matter - Radiation

 Finally, point $A_{4}$ describes a universe where all the fluid contributes in the cosmological evolution.
 However, because we have assumed $w_{d}<0$, it follows that the point is not physically accepted.

 Two-dimensional phase-space portraits for the dynamical system (\ref{r.06}), (\ref{r.07}) are presented in Fig. \ref{plot1}.
-The portraits are for $ w_{d}=-1$ and for two values of the parameter $\alpha $, where point $A_{1}$ or $ A_{2}$ are attractors.
+The portraits are for $ w_{d}=-1$ and for two values of the parameter $\alpha $, where point $A_{1}$ or $A_{2}$ are attractors.
 We remark that for $w_{d}=-1$ point $A_{2}$ describes the de Sitter universe.

 Furthermore, in Fig. \ref{plot2} we present the qualitative evolution for the energy density parameters $\Omega _{m},~\Omega _{DE}$ and $\Omega _{r}$, for values of the free parameters such that the future attractor is the point $A_{2}$ and describes the de Sitter solution.
-Finally, the qualitative evolution of the effective equation of state parameter $w_{eff}$ is given in Fig. \ref{plot3}.
+Finally, the qualitative evolution of the effective equation of state parameter $w_{eff}$ and of the cosmographic parameters are given in Fig. \ref{plot3}.